2023 UMAC Award winner has been announced. Please see the media release for more information

-UMAC celebrates the dedication, the creativity and, more importantly, the impact of university museums and collections on their host universities, their communities and contemporary society through the UMAC AWARD.
+UMAC celebrates the dedication, the creativity, the transferability and, more importantly, the impact of university museums and collections on their host universities, their communities and contemporary society through the UMAC AWARD.

 The UMAC AWARD was created in 2016.
 It honours excellence and innovation in university museums and collections worldwide.
 It seeks to distinguish recent outstanding contributions to all areas of museum and collections theory and practice, particularly those with interdisciplinary approaches and potential wide application.

 Projects and initiatives eligible to the UMAC AWARD must be less than 3 years old at the time of the nomination.
 They may cover all areas of museums and collections theory and practice, including exhibition, education, conservation, teaching, research, management and business models, design and architecture, ethics, service to the university and the public, strategic planning, and advances in museology.

 All university museums and collections are eligible regardless of their location, type or size.
 They do not have to be UMAC members.
 However, they must be nominated by two UMAC members.
 UMAC Board members are unable to act as nominators for any entries.

 Projects or initiatives nominated must demonstrate: i) innovation/creativity; ii) excellence; iii) transferability of ideas that can be adopted by other university museums and collections regardless of geography, size or location; and iv) impact on the host university, the community or society at large.